Chipita Cuatro Quesos is a variation of chipa pirú, a traditional Paraguayan cheese bread known for its crispy and crunchy texture.

 Freezing: Freeze unbaked Chipitas on a parchment-lined baking sheet until firm, then transfer to freezer bags for up to 2 months.
 Bake directly from frozen, adding a few extra minutes to the baking time.

 - Cheese Options: While queso Paraguay is traditional, you can mix and match cheeses like mozzarella, Parmesan, queso panela, queso blanco, Manchego, Gouda, or Parmesan-style cheeses such as Parmigiano-Reggiano and Grana Padano.
-Just keep in mind, if using salty cheeses, reduce the added salt to balance the flavors.
+Just keep in mind that if using salty cheeses, reduce the added salt to balance the flavors.

 - Portioning Dough: Use a small scoop or kitchen scale to ensure evenly sized chipitas for consistent baking.